NeverWalkAloner/secureblogs/README.md

-# FastAPI with async SQLAlchemy, alembic, celery and wecbsockets
+# FastAPI with async SQLAlchemy, alembic, celery and websockets
 Starting from version 1.4 [SQLAlchemy supports asyncio](https://docs.sqlalchemy.org/en/14/orm/extensions/asyncio.html).
 This means you don't need externla tools like [encode/databases](https://github.com/encode/databases).
 This educational project demonstrates how you can use new [SQLAlchemy 2.0-style](https://docs.sqlalchemy.org/en/14/glossary.html#term-1) with FastAPI.